Parametric Bootstrap for Fixed Edge-Probability Network Models: Abstract

 \section{Abstract}

-This paper studies the parametric bootstrap method for networks to quantify the uncertainty of statistics of interest.
-While existing network resampling methods primarily focus on count statistics under node-exchangeable (graphon) models, we consider more general network statistics (including local statistics) under the Chung-Lu model without node-exchangeability.
-We show that the natural network parametric bootstrap that first estimates the network generating model and then draws bootstrap samples from the estimated model generally suffers from \textit{bootstrap bias}.
-As a general recipe for addressing this problem, we show that a two-level bootstrap procedure provably reduces the bias.
-This essentially extends the classical idea of \textit{iterative bootstrap} to the network setting with a growing number of parameters.
-Moreover, the second-level bootstrap provides a way to construct higher-accuracy confidence intervals for many network statistics.
+This paper studies parametric bootstrap methods for network data, with the goal of quantifying the uncertainty of network statistics of interest.
+While existing network resampling methods primarily focus on count statistics under node-exchangeable graphon models, we consider more general network statistics, including local statistics, under the Chung--Lu model without assuming node exchangeability.
+We show that the natural network parametric bootstrap, which first estimates the network-generating model and then draws bootstrap samples from the estimated model, generally suffers from bootstrap bias.
+As a general remedy, we show that a two-level bootstrap procedure provably reduces this bias.
+This extends the classical idea of the iterative bootstrap to the network setting, where the number of parameters grows with the network size.
+Moreover, for many network statistics, the second-level bootstrap provides a way to construct confidence intervals with higher accuracy.
+As a by-product of this analysis, we also obtain a central limit theorem for subgraph counts under the inhomogeneous Erd\H{o}s--R\'enyi model, which may be of independent interest.